- Here’s our quick pro tip for picking thickness planers

 The Cutech/Wahuda Tools 40200HC-CT is an affordable thickness planer that is capable of pro-level performance.

-Along with professional features such as heavy-duty guideposts and elevating screws, a snipe lock for the cutter-head, internal height adjustment gears, and a dual-sized dust port, this makes the 40200HC-CT a planer to reckon with.
+Along with professional attributes such as heavy-duty guideposts and elevating screws, a snipe lock for the cutter-head, internal height adjustment gears, and a dual-sized dust port, this makes the 40200HC-CT a planer to reckon with.

 #1 Most affordable thickness planer